Create REST endpoint plugin

 -

-Endpoint with a custom workspace name
+Endpoint for a specific workspace

-npm run mgnl -- create-rest-endpoint "my-rest-endpoint" --workspace "foo"
+npm run mgnl -- create-rest-endpoint "foo"

 Windows users using PowerShell must enclose the two consecutive hyphens (